-You'll also need a container, such as a glass or a pitcher, to hold and pour water into the cup.
+- A container, such as a glass or a pitcher, to hold and pour water into the cup, or a nearby faucet

-Before you present the trick and with no one looking, pour approximately one tablespoon of sodium polyacrylate into the bottom of the cup.
-You will probably want to experiment before performing the trick to test the amount of the compound as well as the volume of liquid that you can pour into the cup and will still effectively "vanish."
+Before you present the trick—and with no one looking—pour approximately 1 tablespoon of sodium polyacrylate into the bottom of the cup.
+You will probably want to experiment before performing the trick to test the amount of the compound to use as well as the volume of liquid that you can pour into the cup and have it effectively "vanish."